Available in VPC

 $ kubectl --kubeconfig $KUBE_CONFIG describe node $NODENAME

-See below for an example of a node in the normal state.
+Below is an example of a node in a normal state.

 "conditions": [